-While this town south of Houston may be on the deep, deep outskirts of town, it’s rich in culture, history and adventure that you won’t find anywhere else.
+While this town south of Houston may be on the deep outskirts of town, it’s rich in culture, history and adventure that you won’t find elsewhere.
 From classic cigars and pioneer ranches to delicious ethnic cuisines and the best view of the stars you’ve ever seen, you’ll find that trippin’ through Richmond is like taking a trip across the past, present and future of Texas.
-To download this episode or purchase it on DVD, CLICK HERE.

 The best place to get a Cup of Joe and learn a little bit about Richmond’s history is at Joseph’s Coffee & Cigars.
 This historic shop started in 1903 by the Joseph’s as a cart that sold candy and peanuts around town.
 Now more than 100 years later it’s run by 4th generation Michael Joseph who is carrying on the family tradition.
 It serves up delicious coffee and a hodgepodge of eclectic items from antique guns to English sporting goods.

 While you’re in town, you won’t have to look far for exotic cuisine — in fact, you can find amazing Vietnamese food at Country Pho in the neighboring town of Rosenberg.
 Owners Le and Chau cook authentic pho (pronounced fuh) and other phenomenal dishes made with recipes from their home city of Ho Chi Mihn City (Saigon).
 The hand-stuffed spring rolls and homemade peanut sauce are out of this world and a must-try!